concord-consortium/collaborative-learning/docs/image-map.md

 Any tile that stores image URLs in its serialized state also needs to store the filename if it is available.
 This is because any tile might be the first one to request the image from the image map cache.
 All following requests will just work with the parameters of the first request.

 For example, the same image is used by a geometry tile and an image tile.
 To illustrate this lets assume the geometry tile doesn't store the filename.
 When the document is reloaded, if the geometry tile requested the URL for the image first, an entry will be added to the cache that doesn't have a filename.
 When the image tile requests the same URL it would get back an entry without a filename.
 The original image tile could know the filename from its own state.
 However if the image was copied to another document the new image tile would only have access to the info in the cache entry, so it would not know the filename.

+## Dimensions

+The width and height of the image entry might not be set.
+This can happen if you are are observing an entry which has a status of `storing`, `computingDimensions`, or `error`.

+The best approach is for the client using the image map to store the dimensions in its state when they are known.
+This way when the image is being reloaded the client's components can reserve this space.
+Now if the entry has a width and height those can be used, otherwise the component falls back to the ones in the state.
+If the entries width height are different than what is in the state the state should be updated.

+When there is an error the cache returns a displayUrl of the placeholder image.
+But it doesn't return its dimensions.
+This is intentional.
+The error might be temporary (network glitch), so this allows the client to stick with any known dimensions.
+This prevents resizing or shifting when the actual image is loaded.

+### Current Implementation Notes on Dimensions

+The Image Tool uses the computed height to request a height from its tool tile wrapper.
+Otherwise, it doesn't seem to use the width or height, it seems like it is just letting the browser size the image based on the tool tile wrapper.
+If the height is not set then the desired height is undefined so no request is made

+geometry-content.tsx only partially handles image dimensions the code in the debouncing update ignores them.
+But code in tile drop and uploading background image also handles them.
+It assumes the width and height are set with:
+  `const width = image.width! / kGeometryDefaultPixelsPerUnit;`
+Because this is in a getImage handler, it should mean it won't get a entry computing dimensions.
+But it might get one that has error'd.
+FIXME: We should update this code so it can handles unset this would be the only place that does this.
+And I think it is better if the error entry doesn't set them.
+That way clients can use their existing dimensions to display the displayURL (a placeholder if an error) when they aren't available.
+Currently the width and height will be set to NaN.

+jxg-image is getting a size from the internal object. it doesn't use the dimensions of the imageEntry that it gets using getCachedImage.
+Instead it just uses the size that was set above.

+drawing-layer.tsx (old version) assumes the image has a width and height.
+MST will throw an error in this code if there is an error and an image is returned without width and height

+drawing-tool/objects/image.tsx this handles the case when the map entry doesn't have a width or height.
+It only updates its own image object width and height if they are set.
+So otherwise the width and height of the saved entry should be used.

+## Error Catching